 - Good for measles: Boiled water of water chestnuts is good for measles patients.

-- Good for thyroid gland: Due to the presence of iodine, it is effective in the proper functioning of the thyroid gland.
+- Good for the thyroid gland: Due to the presence of iodine, it is effective in adequately functioning the thyroid gland.
 Yoga for thyroid.

-- Hair growth: The eating of water chestnut is good for hair because of the presence of potassium.
-It is also having vitamins B and E. All these nutrients are good for healthy hair.
+- Hair growth: Eating water chestnut is good for hair because of the presence of potassium.
+It also has vitamins B and E. All these nutrients are good for healthy hair.

-- Control loose motions: It has cooling effects and acts like as coolant.
+- Control loose motions: It has cooling effects and acts like a coolant.

-- Good for fetal growth: During pregnancy, it is helpful in the growth and development of fetal.
+- Good for fetal growth: During pregnancy, it is helpful in the growth and development of the fetus.

-- Good for skin: It helps to detoxify the body and gives an overall good appearance.
+- Good for skin: It helps to detoxify the body and gives an overall pleasing appearance.
 The paste of water chestnuts and lemon juice is good to cure eczema.

-- Regulates water retention: It has balancing effects in the body due to the presence of enough amount of potassium and a lower amount of sodium thus helps in regulation of water retention.
+- Regulates water retention: It has balancing effects in the body due to enough potassium and a lower amount of sodium, thus helping regulate water retention.

-- Cure phlegm: Those who are suffering from phlegm issues, should take regularly in the winter season.
+- Cure phlegm: Those suffering from phlegm issues should take regularly in the winter season.

-- Secretion of mother milk: It is good in the secretion of milk by stimulating the mammary gland.
+- Secretion of mother milk: It is good for milk secretion by stimulating the mammary gland.

-- Sore throat: Eating the vegetable is helpful to cure a sore throat.
+- Sore throat: Eating vegetables helps cure a sore throat.

 Nutritional facts

-The nutritional value of Singhara is as follow:
+The nutritional value of Singhara is as follows:

 - It contains many bio-chemical compounds such as catechins and epicatechins antioxidants.

-- It is having a penicillin-like compound called puchin.
+- It has a penicillin-like compound called punchin.

-- Besides this, it also contains gallic acids, vanillin, hydrocinnamic acids, and coumaric acids.
+- Besides this, it contains gallic, vanillin, hydrocinnamic, and coumaric acids.

-- It has an adequate amount of potassium and a low amount of sodium thus good for your blood pressure and heart.
+- It has adequate potassium and low sodium, thus suitable for your blood pressure and heart.

 Recipes